 Recognized Skill Standards

 These national skill standards were developed by the Manufacturing Skill Standards Council (MSSC) in voluntary partnership with the National Skill Standards Board in the late 1990’s.
 The MSSC is a national industry group that is highly recognized by its constituent industry.
 It involved approximately 4,000 workers, 700 companies and 300 subject matter experts in the skill standards’ development.
-The skill standards are organized around the six major job concentrations in manufacturing: production; maintenance, installation, and repair; quality assurance; product and process development; logistics and inventory control; and health, safety, and environmental assurance.
-This introduction describes the skill standards developed for the production career concentration.
+Originally, the skill standards were organized around six major job concentrations in manufacturing, including logistics and inventory control.

 Importance to Texas

 According to Texas Workforce Commission data, the manufacturing logistics industry is a strong employer in the state.
 Average annual employment for all transportation and material moving occupations in 2014 was 826,550, which is projected to grow 20.7 percent by 2024 to nearly one million workers, with an estimated 37,365 openings per year.
 The average annual wage in 2016, the latest data available, was $37,601.
 In addition, the average annual employment for first-line supervisors of these workers is projected to increase 19 percent between 2014 and 2024, to an estimated 39,000.
 These managers earned an average annual wage between $50,690 and $62, 495 in 2016.

 The original Manufacturing Logistics and Inventory Control skill standards were granted recognition in July 2001.
 In October 2006, the recognition was extended, based on MSSC’s assurance of the standards’ ongoing validity as indicated by continued industry support and the skill standards’ use in MSSC’s training, assessment, and credentialing system.